elaaisolution/InternalSearchEngine/README.md

-# Just Give me a Star if u like the tool
+# Just give me a star if u like the tool

-# InternalSearchResults
+# Internal Search Results

     You can modify the search engine internally.